kk7nc/Text_Classification/README.rst

 Documentation:

-Increasingly large document collections require improved information processing methods for searching, retrieving, and organizing  text.
-Central to these information processing methods is document classification, which has become an important application for supervised learning.
-Recently the performance of traditional supervised classifiers has degraded as the number of documents has increased.
-This is because along with growth in the number of documents has come an increase in the number of categories.
+Increasingly large document collections require improved information processing methods for searching, retrieving, and organizing  text documents.
+Central to these information processing methods is document classification, which has become an important task supervised learning aims to solve.
+Recently, the performance of traditional supervised classifiers has degraded as the number of documents has increased.
+This exponential growth of document volume has also increated the number of categories.
 This paper approaches this problem differently from current document classification methods that view the problem as multi-class classification.
 Instead we perform hierarchical classification using an approach we call Hierarchical Deep Learning for Text classification (HDLTex).
-HDLTex employs stacks of deep learning architectures to provide specialized understanding at each level of the document hierarchy.
+HDLTex employs stacks of deep learning architectures to provide hierarchical understanding of the documents.